 Understanding Onion routing concept an example

 Now suppose you are browsing the internet using Tor(the onion router) which is a special browser that lets you use the onion routers.
 You want to access YouTube but you live in China and since YouTube is banned in China you don’t want your government to know that you are visiting YouTube so you decide to use Tor.
 Your computer needs to contact a particular server to get the homepage of YouTube but it doesn’t directly contact that server.
 It does that through 3 nodes/servers/routers (these servers are maintained all over the world by volunteers) before that server so that no one can trace back your conversation with that server.
 To make this example simple I am using 3 nodes but a real Tor network can have hundreds of nodes in between.

 - The client with access to all the encryption keys i.e key 1, key 2 & key 3 encrypts the message(get request) thrice wrapping it under 3 layers like an onion which have to be peeled one at a time.

 - This triple encrypted message is then sent to the first server i.e. Node 1(Input Node).

 - Node 2 has Key 2 and the addresses of the input & exit nodes.
-So it decrypts the message using Key 2 realises that its still encrypted and passes it onto the exit node
+So it decrypts the message using Key 2 realizes that it’s still encrypted and passes it onto the exit node

-- Node 3 (exit node) peels of the last layer of encryption and finds a GET request for youtube.com and passes it onto the destination server
+- Node 3 (exit node) peels off the last layer of encryption and finds a GET request for youtube.com and passes it onto the destination server

 - The server processes the request and serves up the desired webpage as a response.